Position: Job Inventory - Registered Practical Nurse (Long Term Care)

 The successful candidate will be required to complete a Vulnerable Sector Check to the City of Ottawa’s satisfaction.

-French oral, reading, writing
+English oral, reading, writing

 Skills associated with geriatric-gerontology practices